 - By tracking their condition over time, patients will more readily understand trends in their symptoms.
 They’ll be able to identify when something isn’t normal and should be addressed.
 In cases when they’re unclear about a symptom, the patient can contact their provider directly through the telehealth platform.
 The clinician, through the clinical portal, can monitor patient symptoms and survey responses in real time, and reach out proactively if something is amiss.

 - Navigating the healthcare system is complex.
 Understanding insurance coverage, filling out forms, and finding the correct specialist are all common challenges patients experience.
 These barriers can often result in problematic delays in receiving treatment.
 With telehealth, the caregiver can help the patient navigate the healthcare system.
 Additionally, custom education can be provided through the platform.
 With communication tools, patients can contact their providers when they have questions about coverage or complex forms.

 - Telehealth helps patients be proactive in their condition management.
 It is a fantastic tool for secondary prevention especially, helping patients identify risk and prevent disease exacerbation.

-In the face of COVID-19, providers have a responsibility to help their patients navigate information regarding the epidemiology of the virus, as well as social distancing, mask wearing, and the complexity of the vaccine rollout.
-Beyond the crisis, it's paramount that healthcare organizations are their patients’ biggest ally.
+Healthcare providers have a responsibility to help their patients navigate public health information and publicly information about their health conditions.
+Beyond the COVID-19 crisis, it's paramount that healthcare organizations are their patients’ biggest ally.
 To improve patient outcomes and empower patients in their condition management, health literacy must be a key focus–a prerequisite for patient care.

 Let's Talk About Digital Health Literacy

-In an upcoming blog, we’ll discuss the role of digital health literacy in patient care.
+In the next blog in our health literacy series, we’ll discuss the role of digital health literacy in patient care.
 Digital health literacy is the ability to seek, find, understand and appraise health information from electronic sources and apply the knowledge gained to addressing or solving a health problem.